-- pointcloud (PointCloud or subclass) The landmarks to export.
-It can be any of PointCloud, PointUndirectedGraph, PointDirectedGraph, PointTree or LabelledPointUndirectedGraph. - •fp (Path or file-like object) The Path or file-like object to save the object at/into. - •extension (str or None, optional) The extension to use, this must match the file path if the file path is a string.
-Determines the type of exporter that is used. - •overwrite (bool, optional) Whether or not to overwrite a file if it already exists.
+- landmarks_object (dict or LandmarkManager or) PointCloud or subclass of PointCloud The landmarks to export.
+The type of PointCloud or subclass of it are supported by all exporters, while the rest are available only for the LJSON format. - fp (Path or file-like object) The Path or file-like object to save the object at/into. - extension (str or None, optional) The extension to use, this must match the file path if the file path is a string.
+Determines the type of exporter that is used. - overwrite (bool, optional) Whether or not to overwrite a file if it already exists.

-- •ValueError File already exists and overwrite != True - •ValueError fp is a str and the extension is not None and the two extensions do not match export_pickle menpo.io.export_pickle (obj, fp, overwrite=False, protocol=2)
+• ValueError - File already exists and overwrite != True

-- •ValueError fp is a file-like object and extension is None - •ValueError The provided extension does not match to an existing exporter type (the output type is not supported).
+- ullet ValueError fp is a str and the extension is not None and the two extensions do not match - ValueError fp is a file-like object and extension is None - ValueError The provided extension does not match to an existing exporter type (the output type is not supported). - ValueError The provided type for landmarks_object is not supported.